jordancrawfordnz/kauri-bridge/README.md

 * `sensors` (array of sensor objects as defined below)

 #### Sensors
 A device contains several sensors.
-Sensors must be configured in Renewable Energy Dashboard under "Configuration" -> "Data Collection" -> [your bridge] -> "Sensors".
+Sensors must be configured in Kauri Energy Monitor under "Configuration" -> "Data Collection" -> [your bridge] -> "Sensors".
 Here, the sensor ID is available.

 Each sensor is an object consisting of: